mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 {% include image.html file="reddit-invitation.jpg" alt="reddit post asking for meal plan advice" max_width="702px" img_link="true" class="img-border" fig_caption="My outreach message to a reddit user seeking meal plans" %}

 I tried this with several users.
-Some responded to say that it looks perfect for them, but then they didn't follow through with a purchase.
+Some responded to say that it "looked perfect" for them, but then they didn't follow through with a purchase.

-After a few days, I gave up on this technique.
+After a few days, I gave up on this channel.
 I wasn't gaining traction, and checking reddit constantly became too distracting.

 ### I went back to square one